Cargiver with a Welch Allyn RetinaVue 700 Imager in hand, speaks with a patient.

 Increase access to diabetic retinal exams with a simple, affordable and flexible solution.

-Diabetic retinopathy is a growing problem for patients and healthcare providers — it is the leading cause of vision loss and blindness among adults between 20 and 74 years of age.1 Up to 80% of type 1 diabetic patients, 84% of type 2 diabetic patients who take insulin, and 53% of type 2 diabetic patients who do not take insulin will eventually develop some level of diabetic retinopathy.2 With early diagnosis and treatment, vision loss from diabetic retinopathy is 95% preventable.3
+Diabetic retinopathy is a growing problem for patients and healthcare providers — it is the leading cause of vision loss and blindness among adults between 20 and 74 years of age.
+Up to 80% of individuals with diabetes may develop some stage of diabetic retinopathy.1 With early diagnosis and treatment, vision loss from diabetic retinopathy is 95% preventable.

 To help healthcare organizations enhance services to patients living with diabetes, the Welch Allyn RetinaVue care delivery model offers an easy-to-use solution for delivering diabetic retinal exams anywhere the patient is.
 While made for primary care settings, our solution includes all hardware, software and medical services needed to perform diabetic retinal exams effectively and economically at the point of care: mobile clinics, retail clinics, nursing homes and primary care offices.